 Intellectual Property

 Murgiana Haq started her own law firm in 1997 and was later joined by her daughters, Tasneem and Ferzana, who are similarly accomplished in IP law.
-Today, the trio manage an impressive portfolio spannning multinationals and small enterprises in Singapore and across the world.
-STARTING OUT “It is common in business to start with your…
+Today, the trio manage an impressive portfolio fanning multinationals and small enterprises in Singapore and across the world.
+In this interview, the Haqs share their approach to starting and…

 Taking Stock